Last Updated on

-If its the popular household brand that you are looking for then this Garam Masala Powder from East End is one of the best selling brands.
+If it is the popular household brand that you are looking for then this Garam Masala Powder from East End is one of the best selling brands available in any country.

-I would recommend buying a Jar or resealable pack of this spice as opposed to buying it lose.
+I would recommend buying a Jar or resealable pack as opposed to buying it lose.

 Due to the nature of the different spices used, Garam Masala may lose its freshness if not stored correctly.